You’ve spent a large part of your working week perfecting that ever-so-important ‘landing page’ or blog post for a new client.

 LEARNING CURVE – THE POWER OF POSITIVITY

-In the professional world, there is no hand-holding.
-You are pretty much on your own and in the absence of teachers or professors to guide you; criticism often plays the role of an educator.
+In the professional world, there is no handholding.
+You are on your own and in the absence of teachers or professors to guide you; criticism often plays the role of an educator.

 From analysis comes learning.

-The next time you receive a rejection or bad review, look for your mistakes and learn from them –
+The next time you receive a rejection or critical review, look for your mistakes and learn from them –

 - Did you do enough research before writing the content?